-If you’re looking for a stunning section of the Trans-Canada Trail (TCT) in Alberta to cycle visit Glenbow Ranch Provincial Park, an oasis of rolling green hills on the banks of the Bow River.
-The TCT trail is completed in Glenbow Ranch though there is a plan to connect Cochrane to Calgary.
+If you’re looking for a stunning section of the Trans-Canada Trail (TCT) in Alberta to cycle, visit Glenbow Ranch Provincial Park, an oasis of rolling green hills on the banks of the Bow River.
+The Trans-Canada Trail is completed in Glenbow Ranch though there is a plan to connect Cochrane to Calgary.
 The only thing missing is a small strip of land near the Calgary city limits.

 For now the best way to get to Glenbow Ranch Provincial Park is to drive.
 Take Highway 1A from either Calgary or Cochrane and turn south onto Glenbow Road.
 Follow it for a couple of kilometres to reach a large parking area.

 Cycle a short distance on the Glenbow Trail to reach the volunteer staffed information centre and a large scale map so you can plan your bike ride.